bettergovph/govchain/web/ENVIRONMENT.md

 # Environment Variables Configuration

-This document describes the environment variables used by the GovChain web application for secure configuration.
+This document describes the environment variables used by the OpenGovChain web application for secure configuration.

 ## Required Environment Variables